yuz101/wi21-cse110-lab4/part1/part1.md

 15.

 a. true, when comparing values of different types, it converts the values to numbers.
 Thus 2 > 1, which is true.

 b. false, since string are compared letter-by-letter.
 The first letter 2 is not smaller than 1.

 c. true,  when comparing values of different types, it converts the values to numbers.
-Thus 2 == 2, which is true;
+Thus 2 == 2, which is true.

 d. false, the strict equality operator check the equality without type conversion.
-Since 2 is numeric and '2' is string, thus return false
+Since 2 is numeric and '2' is string, thus return false.

-e. false, true is treated as 1 here, therefore 1 == 2 is false
+e. false, true is treated as 1 here, therefore 1 == 2 is false.

 f. true, the strict equality operator check the equality without type conversion.
 Boolean(2) is boolean type and true is boolean type.

 16. The equal sign == can be used to compare different types and the strict equality operator === check the equality without type conversion